The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 Conclusion: The Mauryan Foundation of Indian Ocean Naval Power

 The Mauryan Dynasty transformed the Indian Ocean from a region of episodic maritime contact into a theater of systematic naval power and commerce.
-Through investments in shipbuilding technology, the establishment of permanent naval bases, the development of professional command structures, and the integration of naval force with commercial and diplomatic policy, the Mauryans created a maritime system that served the empire's interests for over a century.
+Through investments in shipbuilding technology, the establishment of permanent naval bases, the development of professional command structures, and the integration of naval force with commercial and diplomatic policy, the Mauryans created a maritime system that served the empire’s interests for over a century.
 Their navy protected trade, suppressed piracy, enabled cultural exchange, and deterred foreign rivals.
 While the empire eventually fragmented, the strategic template it established endured, influencing subsequent Indian maritime powers and shaping the history of the Indian Ocean for centuries to come.
-The Mauryan navy stands as a testament to the value of naval power in the ancient world and a model for understanding the relationship between maritime strength and imperial success.
+The Mauryan navy stands as a powerful example of how naval strength can underpin imperial success in the ancient world and provides a framework for understanding the relationship between maritime capabilities and geopolitical influence.

 For further reading on Mauryan naval affairs, consult the Arthashastra (translated by R. Shamasastry), the Edicts of Ashoka for primary sources on Mauryan maritime policy, and the work of historians such as Romila Thapar for authoritative analysis of Mauryan statecraft.
 The Periplus of the Erythraean Sea provides valuable context for understanding the trade networks that the Mauryan navy protected.
 Additionally, the British Museum’s Mauryan collection offers archaeological evidence of the material culture of the period, including artifacts related to maritime trade.